Green on Blue: Plot

 The novel opens with Aziz, the protagonist, and his older brother Ali in their home in a remote village in southeastern Afghanistan.
 Despite their village's isolation among the mountains, the boys have a stable and loving home with their mother and father.
 The two boys are still quite young when their parents are killed in a raid.
 Newly orphaned, Aziz and Ali travel to Orgun, a city where they eke out a living at first by begging and later by working in a marketplace.

 Political events in Afghanistan shape Aziz's narrative in ways that he does not fully understand until later in the novel.
 At the same time that Ali is working in the market to pay for Aziz's education, the U.S. forces invade Afghanistan.
 Local militants and warlords strike back against the Americans, and a bomb explodes in the market in which Ali works, leaving him critically injured.

 In the hospital caring for his brother, Aziz encounters an Afghan wearing an American uniform.
 This man recruits Aziz to the U.S.-funded militia called the "Special Lashkar" because the wages from soldiering will allow Ali to stay in the hospital and receive the medical care he needs.

 Aziz departs for the border with the militia and quickly learns about the true nature of war.
 Through fighting with the Special Lashkar, he develops relationships with people who represent the different directions in which Aziz feels himself pulled.
 Mr. Jack, an American adviser for the Special Lashkar, is the only American in the novel.
 Aziz views Mr. Jack with a certain amount of skepticism, and sees the American as an outsider.
-Aziz also meets the warlord Atal, and is drawn to the man's power as well as Atal's niece, a young woman Aziz comes to fall in love.
+Aziz also meets the warlord Atal, and is drawn to the man's power as well as Atal's niece, a young woman Aziz comes to fall in love with.

 As he rises in the ranks of the militia, Aziz's loyalties are tested by his desire for revenge and his need to protect those he cares for.
 His dilemma illuminates the complexity of war and the different reasons people take up arms and fight.